smarthall/lifx-buildlight-action/README.md

 #### cancelled

-The slected lights will turn orange.
+The selected lights will turn orange.